openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. tip::

     The colors displayed in the SAE-Design tool in this section may be different than what you see elsewhere.
-Additionally, if your ‘no data’ class is 0, the tool will color this as well.
+Additionally, if your ‘no data' class is 0, the tool will color this as well.

 Click the **Area calculation and legend generation** button.
 This will take a few minutes to run.
 After it completes, notice that it has updated the **Legend labeling** section of the page.